 - With the advent of the HPV vaccine and regular Pap screening tests, most cervical cancers can now be prevented.

-- In 2017, it is estimated that nearly 13,000 women will be diagnosed with invasive cervical cancer in the U.S. and more than 4,000 patients will lose their battle with the disease.
+- In 2019, it is estimated that 13,170 women will be diagnosedwith invasive cervical cancer in the U.S. and 4,250 patients will lose their battle with the disease.

-- Although the number of new cases has been declining over the past decades, thanks to Pap screening, cervical cancer is still the second most common type of cancer for women worldwide.
+- Although the number of new cases has been declining over the past decades in the U.S., thanks to Pap screening, cervical cancer is the third most common type of cancer for women worldwide.

 Cervical Cancer Research